Posted on Leave a comment

 • Good everyday option

-If you’re new to matcha lattes, Maeda-en is a gentle starting point.
-It’s easy to mix into milk, smoothies, or oat lattes without overpowering flavor.
+If you are new to matcha lattes, Maeda-en is a gentle starting point.
+It is easy to mix into milk, smoothies, or oat lattes without overpowering flavor.

 • Mild and approachable